RapidAI/keyframe_extractor/README.md

 YOUR_FILE = 'test.mp4'   # video filename to be extracted

-PICPERMIN=20          # pic numbers per minutes.
+PICPERMIN=20          # pic numbers per minute.